Integrate Catalyst SD-WAN Manager with Security Cloud Control

 Note

-Once Catalyst SD-WAN Manager is onboarded to Security Cloud Control, security operations (management of policies, objects, and profiles) can be carried out only from Security Cloud Control.
+After you onboard Catalyst SD-WAN Manager to Security Cloud Control, security operations (management of policies, objects, and profiles) can be carried out only from Security Cloud Control.

 Before you begin

-• You have Smart Account Administrator or Virtual Account Administrator privileges on a virtual account that is linked to a controller profile containing the information of the organization you want to onboard.
+• You must have Smart Account Administrator or Virtual Account Administrator privileges on a virtual account linked to a controller profile containing the information of the organization you want to onboard.

 For more information about Smart Account and Virtual Account, see Access the Cisco Catalyst SD-WAN Portal.

-• You should know the Organization Name of your Catalyst SD-WAN Manager, as it will be required during the onboarding process.
+• You must have the Organization Name of your Catalyst SD-WAN Manager because it will be required during onboarding.

 1. Log in to your Catalyst SD-WAN Manager.